 In 2016, I believe the world of edtech will explore new ways to create active learning environments that inspire engagement and innovative thinking.
 New, flexible spaces will allow for student voice and choice and a co-construction of knowledge.
 As we begin to see this shift in environment and culture, learners in our schools today will be supported in physical and virtual learning spaces to connect to the world and to their futures.

-With an increased presence of BYOD and 1:1 programs in classrooms, schools today are faced with the challenge of transforming traditional learning spaces to seamlessly connect pedagogy, technology, and space.
+With an increased presence of BYOD and 1:1 programs in classrooms, schools today are faced with the challenge of transforming traditional learning spaces to seamlessly connect pedagogy,education and technology.